Carbon Reduction Plan

 ● We aim to implement an Environmental Management System (EMS) certified to ISO14001 standards to support the implementation and monitoring of carbon reduction measures.
 This will support the systematic planning, implementation, monitoring, and continuous improvement of our carbon reduction initiatives

-Zero strategy.
+● Recognising that some emissions may be unavoidable, we have committed to high-integrity carbon offsetting schemes as part of our long-term Net Zero Strategy.
 This year we have offset 21% of our 2024 emissions through funding The International Small Group and Tree Planting Program – an afforestation project in Uganda.
 This project aligns with the Voluntary Carbon Markets Claims Code of Practice as well as the Integrity Council for the Voluntary Carbon Markets.

 ● Training and Engagement: